 - fish rich in omega-3 fatty acids – salmon, sardines, mackerel

-- Place baby kale, beet, water, and orange into a blender.
+- Place kale, beet, water, and orange into a blender.

 - Puree until smooth.